 Whole school approaches.
 The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î Our broad and balanced curriculum is designed to ensure full inclusion of all pupils.
-The curriculum is clearly differentiated in teachers' planning to cater for a wide range of needs.
-Skills are developed through a creative, cross-curricular approach which includes outdoor learning, educational visits and residentials.
-Effective use of IT across the curriculum.
+The curriculum is clearly differentiated in teachers' planning to cater for a wide range of needs and learning styles.
+Skills are developed through a creative, crosscurricular approach which includes outdoor learning, educational visits and residentials.
+Whole school use of Read, Write Inc. to ensure that all children receive high quality phonics teaching.
+White Rose Maths Schemes of work are used to ensure consistently in maths teaching.
+3-week cycle for writing used consistently across the school.
+Accelerated Reader is used from Yr2-6.
+Regular assessment ensures all children receive the teaching they require whatever their ability.
 Multisensory approach used, e.g. visual, auditory and kinaesthetic.
 Visual timetables and steps to success are used to ensure children are clear about their learning.
-Whole school behaviour management policy embedded consistently across the school.
-Half termly pupil progress meetings between Headteacher, SENDCo and classteachers to analyse pupil progress and attainment and ensure pupils' needs are met.
-Termly reporting to parents/carers to share pupils' attainment and attitudes towards learning.
-Specialist equipment accessible to all, e.g. writing slope, pencil grips, fiddle toys, wobble cushion.
-Half termly provision mapping meetings between Headteacher, SENDCo and classteachers ensure pupils' needs are met leading to the implementation of specific interventions.
+Half termly Pupil Progress Meetings between Headteacher, Assessment Lead, SENDCo and Class Teachers to analyse pupil progress and attainment and ensure pupils' needs are met.
+Equipment accessible to all, e.g. writing slope, pencil grips, fiddle toys, wobble cushion.
+Groups of children may be given extra group support by a Teaching Assistant or Teacher within class.
 Intervention is bespoke and led by pupils' needs.
-Intervention trackers are devised and reviewed every half term to measure the progress of pupils in intervention groups.
-Small group interventions include: Speech and language Pre-teaching of vocabulary RWInc Reading comprehension Penpals Handwriting Maths Social skills Fun Fit (gross motor skills) Draw and Talk (emotional skills) Able, gifted and talented support Fresh Start Circle of Friends Play Therapy Dyslexia screenings to identify specific learning needs.
-Additional support in class to ensure access to the curriculum.
+Intervention Trackers are devised and reviewed every half term to measure the progress of pupils in intervention groups.
+Small group interventions include: Intervention Research Project with ELKLAN and Nuffield (NELI) Speech and Language Therapy Pre-teaching of vocabulary RWInc Reading comprehension Penpals Handwriting Maths Social skills Lego Therapy Fun Fit (gross motor skills) Draw and Talk (emotional skills) Able, gifted and talented support Fresh Start Circle of Friends Dyslexia Screenings to identify specific learning needs and results shared with parents.
 Personalised curriculum to meet pupils' learning styles and interests through individual support in class.
-School's own Autism Champion provides advice and support in house.
-Dyslexia Champions provide advice and support.
-Advice and support from outside agencies on how to adapt the curriculum to meet individual pupils' specific needs.
-SMART Targets for individuals are devised collaboratively by SENDCo, Class Teachers and relevant other professionals e.g. E.P, SALT, School Nurse Individual interventions include: Speech and language Precision Teaching One to one tuition Play Therapy Theraplay/ sensory stimulation Occupational therapy programmes Physiotherapy programmes Habilitation TAC (Team Around the Child) and Early Support meetings review areas of difficulty and support required.
+ASD and Dyslexia Champions provide strategies and support.
+Advice and support from partner agencies on how to adapt the curriculum to meet individual pupils' specific needs.
+SMART Targets for individuals are devised collaboratively by SENDCo, Class Teachers and relevant partner professionals e.g. E.P, SALT, School Nurse Individual interventions include: Speech and Language Therapy Precision Teaching One to one tuition Play Therapy Occupational Therapy programmes Physiotherapy programmes Habilitation TAC (Team Around the Child) and Early Support meetings review areas of difficulty and support required.
 In exceptional circumstances pupils can be dis-applied from subjects.